-A contraceptive device must be easy to use (user-friendly).
+A good contraceptive device must be easy to use (user-friendly).

-Must be available with tolerable side effects or no side effects at all.
+Must have tolerable side effects or no side effects at all.

-They must not interfere with sexual pleasure of the prospective couple.
+A contraceptive must not interfere with sexual pleasure.

 Depending upon whether the couple wants to space( increase the gap between 2 children) or to permanently stop the conception, contraceptives are divided into temporary and permanent methods.
-A wide variety of contraceptive devices available in the market however, people need to be educated about their uses, drawbacks, and precautions.
-As each individual preferences of couples vary, the health care professionals should counsel, guide and facilitate the contraceptive devices after carefully analysing the requirement from the couple.
-Let us understand the basic aspects of contraceptives devices.
+A wide variety of contraceptive devices are available in the market however, no contraceptive can do same for all.
+It is important to choose the best option depending upon the purpose for which a couple uses it.
+It is essentially important to educate people about the uses, drawbacks, and precautions while using a specific device.
+As preferences of couples vary, the health care professionals should counsel, guide and facilitate information about the most appropriate contraceptive devices.

 Types of contraceptive devices

-A great variety of contraceptive devices are available in the market , however, one can decide the best possible option by carefully weighing their cost, risks, benefits and effectiveness.
-Moreover, the choice is also determined by the budget, effectiveness, and purpose of contraception, .
-Most commonly used devices are classified as :
+Though a great variety of contraceptive devices are available , it is important to decide the best possible option by carefully weighing their risk-benefit ratio.It is also important to look into the costs and effectiveness in both long-term and short-term basis.
+Most commonly used contraceptive methods are classified as :

 Barrier methods like IUDs (intrauterine devices)